-Working with clients to clarify their vision is one of my favorite things to do.
+I have to admit, helping my clients clarify their vision is one of my favorite things to do.
 Sometimes they’ll have a gazillion ideas but don’t have a clue which one to work on or where to start.
-We look at that their vision and values, and based on that, decide on the next best step.
+We look at that their vision and based on that, decide on the next best step.
 Which idea will bring them the most ease and biggest bang for the buck of energy and dollars?

-Here’s how I did this with one of my small business clients, recently.
+Here’s how I did this with one of my clients, recently.
 Jane (not her real name) is a Social Media Specialist and…

-S: See your vision.
-She wanted to create more passive income.
+S: She wanted to create more passive income.

 Her Vision: A community for other Social Media Specialists that she could train and support.

 You have to know where you are to know how to get there.
 With Jane, we took an inventory of her assets and looked at everything she had going on:

 She still had young children at home.
 She already had an established business.
 She hadpieces of products that she’d created, and had given several trainings.

 Ask: What’s in your way?
 What’s keeping you from getting to where you want to go?This could be internal (a feeling of stuckness) or external (things like scheduling, technical support, or , maintaining boundaries).

 Sometimes, our obstacles are simply not knowing what to do next.
 What great idea to choose, or how to implement one of your brilliant ideas.

 For Jane, it was a matter of using her time more efficiently, creating boundaries around time, putting the pieces together to bring in income.
 And finding ways to deal with her mindset of overwhelm.